Scalingo/go-utils/mongo/pagination/README.md

 cursor := bson.M{"_id": bson.M{"$lt": resultObject[resultObjectLen-1].ID}}

 paginateOpts := PaginateByCursorOpts{
-    Cursor      cursor  // The bson cursor, it must provide the comparison in accordance with the order (can be nil) AmountItems 5
+    Cursor:      cursor  // The bson cursor, it must provide the comparison in accordance with the order (can be nil)
+    AmountItems: 5
-    Query       dbQuery
+    Query:       dbQuery
-    SortOrder   "-_id"
+    SortOrder:   "-_id"
 }

 err := pageService.PaginateByCursor(